pyguyyy/work-sample1/README.md

 # work-sample1
-this is my first work sample.
+This is my first work sample.
 Take a look 👀